Is Salon Business Coaching Worth It? What I Learned After 30 Years and $15,000 in Programs

 - What is the ongoing cost after the initial commitment?
 Many programs hook you at $497/month and then upsell to a $2,000 “inner circle” three months in.

 At my Venice salon today, I charge $75 for a women’s cut and $265 for a full balayage.
-I know exactly what each service costs me to deliver, what my profit is per hour, and what my monthly breakeven looks like.
+In practice, i know exactly what each service costs me to deliver, what my profit is per hour, and what my monthly breakeven looks like.
 Any coach who cannot tell you those same numbers about their own business is not someone you should be writing a check to.

 Is There a Better Option Than Traditional 1-on-1 Salon Coaching?